 7. Don’t Be Afraid to Sell Yourself

 It’s the only way to succeed.
 Remember that you are just as much your “product” as your product is.
 Figure out what makes what you offer special —or create something if there isn’t anything yet—and market it relentlessly.
-If you believe in who you are and what you’re doing and can transfer that enthusiasm to others, success is closer than you think.Opinions expressed here by Contributors are their own.
+If you believe in who you are and what you’re doing and can transfer that enthusiasm to others, success is closer than you think.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.